PQSB/blog-robotica-servicio-25-26/p6/README_P6.md

   - Understand what solvePnP returns and how to work with it.

-  - Understand and correctly manage the chain of transformations (robot→camera→tag→world).
+  - Understand and correctly manage the chain of transformations (robot -> camera -> tag -> world).

   - Interpreting the different reference systems and how they are combined using matrix multiplications to obtain the final pose estimate.

 ## Execution video:
 - **Normal version:**